NicholasJustus/Secure-Coding/README.md

 # Secure-Coding

-This repository contains major projects and assignments completed for CS 405 Secure Coding at Southern New Hampshire University.
+This repository contains projects completed for CS 405 Secure Coding at Southern New Hampshire University.

-The repository includes:

-* Project One Security Policy
-* Project Two Presentation
-* Coding assignments and source files
-* Portfolio journal reflection

-Throughout this course, I learned about secure coding standards, common software vulnerabilities, static code analysis, risk assessment, defense in depth, and zero trust security principles.
+Throughout this course, I explored common software vulnerabilities and the practices used to develop more secure applications.
+Topics covered include secure coding standards, SQL injection prevention, buffer overflow mitigation, static code analysis, unit testing, encryption, defense in depth, risk assessment, and zero trust security principles.

+The files included in this repository demonstrate my ability to identify security vulnerabilities, apply secure coding practices, evaluate security risks, and implement solutions designed to improve software security.

+Repository contents include:

+* Security Policy
+* Secure Coding Presentation
+* Coding Projects and Source Files
+* Portfolio Reflection

+This course reinforced the importance of building security into the software development process from the beginning rather than treating it as a final step before release.